h8d13/Vase/.github/docs/docs_main.md

 > Assumes KVM compatible hardware for VM options.
 And valid GPG key setup: `gpg --full-generate-key` and follow prompts for building.
 > Mostly tooling for devs...
 More readmes included.

 ---

 ## Specifications of other files

-- Inside `vase_os/env` main detection logic for kernel version, distro, GPU/CPU.
+- Inside `vase_os/env` main detection logic for kernel version, distro/init system, GPU/CPU.

-- Inside `vase_os/zazu_lago/setup_vms` for needed packages for QEMU/KVM.

 - Inside `vase_os/hade_box/altodeps` to see check all subdeps used by archinstall for installs without a USB (detected automatically).

+- Inside `vase_os/mindeps` deps used by Vase it-self.

+- Inside `vase_os/hade_box/install` main TUI entry script for ArchKDE.

 ## Philosophy